guzzijones/coursera/kovriFFS.md

 #How
 ##Time
 I will be able to spend 10-15 hours per week working on kovri.
-The work will be divied out by anonimal.
+The work will be divided out by anonimal.
+Current Schedule:
-Initial Schedule:
 * Tuesday   7-9
 * Thursday  7-9
 * Friday    7-9